Reynouts/AoC21/README.md

 Definitely the puzzle which took me the most time, but fortunately not too difficult to solve.
 Happy days!

 ## [--- Day 19: Beacon Scanner ---](http://adventofcode.com/2021/day/19)
+That was a tough one for me!
+Took me from 10pm 4 hours straight on and I already tried some things earlier this day.
+Well, just finished in time for the next puzzle.
+Didn't want to give up on my goal to solve every puzzle within the day (or 24 hours after release..).

+I followed a path which I wasn't sure it would work, so I debugged a lot and after a while I threw it away and started again from scratch.
+To see which (reoriented) scanner matched another scanner, I check all the distances between all the points from scanner 1 to scanner 2.
+If there are 12 points exactly the same distance away (defined by the puzzle's rules), we (probably) have a match and that is immediately the translation vector for the points (and the scanner).
+I coded the orientation part first quite "hardcoded", but refactored it to a cleaner (but a more difficult to understand) solution.

+After that I merge the points from scanner 2 to scanner 1.
+Rinse and repeat until all scanners are in the merged scanner.
+The amount of beacons in the merged scanner is the answer for part 1.
+Part 2 was was easy this way, because I already knew to location of the scanners relative to the first scanner by this method.

+Advent of Code takes my sleep!!

 ## [--- Day 20: Trench Map ---](http://adventofcode.com/2021/day/20)
+Easy evolving grid with one "gotcha": the outer cells can change throughout the evolution.
+So you need to keep track of the default outer value and after that it's easy.
+There wasn't a testcase which described this, so it was hard to know what was going on at first, also because of the lack of testcases in the example.
+But I guess that was part of the fun for this day.